-All purpose – Of course having separate lights for different stages is of course not always possible so a happy medium is often sort that covers both vegetative and flowering stage.
+All-purpose – Of course having separate lights for different stages is of course not always possible so a happy medium that covers both vegetative and flowering stage is often desirable.
 In such a light the ratio of both red and blue in less extreme.
 However typically, indoor horticulture is aiming ultimately for cropping and fruit production so typically these lights would still be a red dominant to help improve yield.

 Interestingly the full spectrum PAR product now makes this very easy as its specialist coatings allow for all the relevant spectrums for an all-purpose grow light to be targeted in one product.
 This is often an easy way to jump into a project without needing to worry about ratio selection at all.

 So, once you have decided on the project goals you can start looking at the finer details of the design using resources such as the information we have provided above, the spectral power graphs we publish as standard with all our products and other DIY build information of which there is a lot of information online.
 Then, use this information specific to your own application.
 This will ultimately feed a more informed project and better design decisions.